triforkamsterdam/BrightcenterSDK-Corona-2.0/README.md

 before you do anything with the controller you should set controller.sceneToGoTo and controller.appUrl. controller.sceneToGoTo is the scene you want to load after the appswitch is made. controller.appUrl has to be the bundlescheme of your app as seen in your build.settings.
 IMPORTANT!: you'll need to change your CFBundleURLSchemes to something unique that corresponds to your app, otherwise it won't work.

-the controller has everything you need to post results to the server and retrieve students If you open the app using the link, the student will automatically be loaded into the controller You can acces it by using controller.student.firstName for example.
+the controller has everything you need to post results to the server, retrieve students and retrieve results.
+If you open the app using the link, the student will automatically be loaded into the controller You can acces it by using controller.student.firstName for example.